CZ-NIC/pz/README.md

 * `D = dict()`
 * `C = Counter()`

 <sub>It is true that using uppercase is not conforming the naming convention.
-However in these tiny scripts the readability is the chief principle, every character counts.</sub>
+However, in these tiny scripts the readability is the chief principle, every character counts.</sub>

 Using a set `S`.
 In the example, we add every line to the set and end print it out in a sorted manner.
 ```bash